docsforadobe/javascript-tools-guide/docs/interapplication-communication/communicating-through-messages.md

 ---

-<a id="handling-responses-from-the-message-target"></a>

 ## Handling responses from the message target

 To handle responses to a message you have sent, you define callback handler functions in the message object itself.
 The target application cannot send a response message back to the sender unless the message object it received has the appropriate callback defined.

-#### NOTE
+!!! note
     The message callbacks are optional, and are not implemented by all message-enabled applications.

 When your message is received by its target, the target application’s static BridgeTalk object’s onReceive method processes that message, and can invoke one of the message object’s callbacks to return a